[Sahara Overland] gets right to the heart of desert travel

 All this has enabled me to gain an unparalleled knowledge of the practicalities of desert travel across the entire Sahara both as a tourist, a driver, rider, trekker and as a tour leader.

-In 1988 I organised my first Sahara motorcycle tour, a sorry tale covered in my book Desert Travels.
+In 1988 I organised my first Sahara motorcycle tour, a sorry catalogue of errors covered in Desert Travels.